martincostello/Pseudolocalizer/README.md

 ## Introduction

 Pseudolocalizer is a [.NET Core Global Tool](https://docs.microsoft.com/en-us/dotnet/core/tools/global-tools ".NET Core Global Tools overview") for testing internationalization aspects of software.
-Specifically, it reads string values from resource files in the Resx or Xlf format and generates fake translations for the "qps-Ploc" pseudo-locale ([MSDN](https://docs.microsoft.com/en-gb/windows/desktop/Intl/using-pseudo-locales-for-localization-testing "Using pseudo-locales for localizability testing")).
+Specifically, it reads string values from resource files in the [resx](https://docs.microsoft.com/en-us/dotnet/framework/resources/creating-resource-files-for-desktop-apps#resources-in-resx-files "Resources in .resx Files
+") or [XLIFF](https://en.wikipedia.org/wiki/XLIFF "XLIFF") format and generates fake translations for the _"qps-Ploc"_ pseudo-locale ([MSDN](https://docs.microsoft.com/en-gb/windows/desktop/Intl/using-pseudo-locales-for-localization-testing "Using pseudo-locales for localizability testing")).

 The tool is run from the command line and provides the following options for the fake translation: